zucchero-sintattico/piper-kt/resources/report/docs/02-requirements/02-04-user-stories.md

 - **Then**: The expected outcome or result of the scenario.

 The feature specifications provide a detailed description of the expected behavior of the system based on the user stories.
-They serve as a reference for the development team to implement the features correctly and ensure that they meet the requirements of the end-users.
+In this way, we were able to define some Acceptance Criteria that will be used to validate the implementation of the features, useful both for the development team and the stakeholders.

 You can find an example of a feature specification below: